SarahBeecroft/int_HPC/_episodes/13-bio-example-host.md

 touch: cannot touch '/example': Read-only file system
 ```

-To summarise what we've learnt in the previous examples, we may say that a container ships an application and its dependencies by encapsulating them in an isolated, read-only filesystem.
+To summarise: a container ships an application and its dependencies by encapsulating them in an isolated, read-only filesystem.
 In order for a container to access directories from the host filesystem (and write files), one needs to explicitly bind mount them.
 The main exception here is the current work directory, which is bind mounted by default.

 ### Bind mounting host directories